Eugen-save/homepage/README.md

 1. About me
 2. Types of photos that I make
 3. My offer
-Аor convenience for those who prefer a dark background I added JS interaction at the bottom of the page to change background to the dark one.
+For convenience for those who prefer a dark background I added JS interaction at the bottom of the page to change background to the dark one.
 ### Example of interaction
 ![GIF of my page interaction](https://github.com/Eugen-save/homepage/blob/main/images/eugen-save-homepage.gif?raw=true)